Soft-Decoding-Based Strategies for Relay and Interference Channels: Analysis and Achievable Rates Using LDPC Codes: Proof of Theorem

 We now return to~\eqref{eq:12}.
-Relying on the above discussion, we now have the string of equations ending with~\eqref{eq:14} on the following page.
+Relying on the above discussion, we have the string of equations ending with~\eqref{eq:14} on the following page.

-In (a), $\cD_2$ is the erasure rate of the channel output $\bY_2$ at the relay.
-Its expected value is clearly $\delta_2$.
-We have also relied on Corollary~\ref{Corollary_DTwoBP} (Appendix~\ref{apdx:Analysis_DTwoBP} above) to express the expected values of $\cDTwoBP$, recalling that it is identically distributed as $\DTwoBP$.
+In (a), as $\cD_\StR$ is the erasure rate of the noise vector $\bcErelay$ on the source-relay link, its expected value is clearly $\varepsilon_\StR$.
+We have also relied on~\eqref{eq:10} (Appendix~\ref{apdx:Analysis_DRelayBP} above) to express the expected values of $\cDRelayBP$, recalling that it is identically distributed as $\DRelayBP$.